 execution on that specific share.

 It identifies utilization targets for the jobs to be executed, eventually in the form of LRMS queues, but not limited to that.

+SB: I don’t agree: the ComputingShare does represent a group of jobs, for example the TotalJobs attribute counts the jobs in that group which are currently known to the LRMS.
+However I can perhaps phrase it better.

 Page 31, Section 3.4.12 MaxSlotsPerJob

 As for today, the concept of Slots per Job is not clear, especially the way this relates to cores and nodes on an underlying LRMS.
 The reviewer understands the need for having this attribute as mandatory, but warns that this information will be interpreted by clients in an ambiguous way.

+SB: There are working groups looking at, for example, parallel and whole-node scheduling, and it may be that they will produce further recommendations in this area.

 Page 36, Section 3.5.3 OtherInfo